The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-To simulate the electromagnetic field within the trap we assume the wires are surrounded by a grounded cylindrical electrode that creates a cylindrical capacitor, with a diameter much larger than the distance between the wires $D >> L_b$.
+To simulate the electromagnetic field in the trap we assume the wires are surrounded by a grounded cylindrical electrode that creates a cylindrical capacitor, with a much larger diameter with respect to the distance between the wires $D >> L_b$.
 Under this assumption each electrode and the surrounding cylinder can be considered as a cylindrical capacitor.
 By assigning a voltage difference between an electrode and an external cylinder, one can calculate the charge accumulated on the internal electrode.
-To allow for finite length of electrodes and calculate the forces acting on a dust particle, each electrode is mathematically divided into small sections and it is assumed that each of these sections can be regarded as a point charge.
+To allow for finite length of the electrodes and calculate the forces acting on a dust particle, each electrode is mathematically divided into small sections and it is assumed that each of these sections can be regarded as a point charge.
 The resulting Coulomb force acting on a charged dust particle is estimated as a sum of the contribution of each point charge located at the electrodes.

-By dividing the wires on large number $\tilde{N}$ of uniformly charged points, the total force acting upon any particle from a wire can be calculated as a sum of Coulombian forces:
+By dividing the wires on a large number $\tilde{N}$ of uniformly charged points, the total force acting upon any particle from a wire can be calculated as a sum of Coulomb forces:

-where $L$ is the electrode length, $U$ represents the amplitude of the applied a.c. voltage, $\omega =2\pi f$ is the a.c. voltage frequency, $Q_i$ stands for the electric charge of particle i, $r_i$ and $r_k$ are the radius -- vectors of the dust particle and of the point on the wire respectively, $R_2$ is the radius of a grounded cylinder, and $R_1$ denotes the radius of a wire.
+where $L$ is the electrode length, $U$ represents the amplitude of the applied a.c. voltage, $\omega =2\pi f$ is the a.c. voltage frequency, $Q_i$ stands for the electric charge of particle $i$, $r_i$ and $r_k$ are the radius -- vectors of the dust particle and of the point on the wire, respectively, $R_2$ is the radius of a grounded cylinder and $R_1$ denotes the radius of a wire.

-A uniform charge distribution along the trap wires can occur in case of more or less uniform dust particle distribution along the trap axis.
+A uniform charge distribution along the trap wires can occur in case of a more or less uniform dust particle distribution along the trap axis.
 In case of endcap electrodes with fixed potential such a situation does not appear.
-To estimate the electric field generated by the endcap electrode, it is necessary to solve a cylindrical Laplace's equation in orthogonal elliptic - hyperbolic coordinates ($\sigma - \tau$).
+To estimate the electric field generated by the endcap electrode it is necessary to solve a cylindrical Laplace equation in orthogonal elliptic - hyperbolic coordinates ($\sigma - \tau$).

 where $2 \alpha = L_h$ is the distance between the endcap electrodes.
-Thus, for a dust particle the electrostatic intensity at a point in space of coordinates ($\sigma$, $\tau$) can be expressed as:
+Hence, in case of a dust particle, the electrostatic intensity at a certain point in the space of coordinates ($\sigma$, $\tau$) can be expressed as: